brianhe1/brianhe1/README.md

 ## 🚀 About Me
 * 💻 Full-stack web developer with an equal love for sleek frontends and robust backends
+* 🧠 Always eager to tackle challenging problems and learn new skills
 * 🎨 Enthusiast for good design and user experiences
-* 🧠 Always eager to tackle challenging problems and learn new skills
+* 🖌️ Amateur artist who brings creativity from the drawing board to the codebase
-* 🤓 When not coding, you'll probably find me playing Genshin Impact or Brawl Stars on my iPad
+* 🤓 When not coding, you'll likely find me playing Genshin Impact or Brawl Stars on my iPad

 ## 🔭 My Current Focus
 Actively seeking a software engineering role where I can be challenged, learn from experienced mentors and peers, and explore exciting growth opportunities!